 This is also helpful since Amtrak cars still only have outlets along the window-side walls.
 You don’t want to have to awkwardly reach across someone you don’t know to charge your phone.

-Book Tickets for Amtrak in Advance.
+Book Tickets for Amtrak in Advance

 Many people think of train travel very informally and don’t think they need to book tickets as far in advance as they would for a plane.

-This is for your own good, as it difficult to make it through a busy station – let alone the train itself – if you have too many things to carry.
+This is for your own good, as it is difficult to make it through a busy station – let alone the train itself – if you have too many things to carry.
 A good example of how to pack for the train would include a backpack and/or a small rolling suitcase.

-Prepare for Delays on Amtrak.
+Prepare for Delays on Amtrak

 While they are obligated to help you out if you miss a connection because of them, it’s always good to take this into account at the outset so you can try to avoid it as much as possible.
 Make sure you have enough time between connections (I prefer an hour because it’s not too much, but not too little either) and pack lots of snacks!